25 May 2022

 You’ll get the following results:

 Which recipe would you choose if you were a busy cake-lover?
 One with a 5-star rating and a baking time of 2 hours and 45 minutes?
-Or one with a 4.9-star rating and 3 hours and 45 minutes baking time?
+Or one with a 4.9-star rating and 3 hours and 45 minutes of baking time?

 Obviously, you’d pick the first option.